metabrainz/musicbrainz-server/HACKING-IMG.md

 We provide a simple Plack script which emulates just enough of the Internet Archive S3 protocol to use it with MusicBrainz Server.

-Figure out where you want to store uploaded images, and set the `SSSSSS_STORAGE` environment variable to that location:
+Figure out where you want to store uploaded images, creating the directory if it does not exist, and set the `SSSSSS_STORAGE` environment variable to that location:

     $ SSSSSS_STORAGE=./ssssss plackup --port 5050 -r contrib/ssssss.psgi